craneab/Wordle-Analyzer/README.md

 ### 2. Import email data into a useable format (`Import email data.py`)

- This script scans the contents of each .eml file in the downloaded email directory and extracts the Wordle puzzle number and the sender of the email (the `From:` field) and stores these in a python dictionary.
-The body of the email is decoded from the base 64 encoding commonly used to ensure quality of email transmissions.
+ This script scans the contents of each email in the downloaded email directory and extracts the Wordle puzzle number and the sender of the email (the `From:` field) and stores these in a python dictionary.
+The Wordle puzzle result characters (colored boxes) are contained in the body of the email, which the script decodes from base 64 (a common encoding for emails).

 <div  style="text-align:center">
 <img src="Misc/Screenshot of Wordle email.png" width="400"/>